Keojac/JS-Game/README.md

 ### Installation

-To play this game, download this repository and open the index.html file in a web browser.
+To play this game, download this repository and open the index.html file in a web browser or click this link https://keojac.github.io/Tic-Tac-Toe/

 ---

 ### References

-Background, end game screens and human and alien tokens were pictures taken from [Free Pik](www.freepik.com)
+Background, end game screens and human and alien tokens were pictures taken from [Free Pik](www.freepik.com) Sounds used within this game were downloaded from [Mixkit](mixkit.co)

 - Background Image: https://www.freepik.com/free-vector/falling-stars-beautiful-night-background_5376553.htm#query=space%20background&position=20&from_view=search
 - Draw Screen Image: https://www.freepik.com/free-photo/soldier-guarding-design_879705.htm#query=soldiers&position=19&from_view=search